coreinfrastructure/best-practices-badge/CONTRIBUTING.md

-We can use Apache License 2.0 (Apache-2.0) and GPL-2.0 exactly (GNU GPL version 2.0 only), but the Apache-2.0 and GPL-2.0 only have potential compatibility issues.
+We can use Apache License 2.0 (Apache-2.0) and GPL-2.0 exactly (GNU GPL version 2.0 only), but Apache-2.0 and GPL-2.0 (only) have potential compatibility issues.
 First check if that Apache-2.0 and GPL-2.0 only components are in separate executables (if so, no problem).
 Most software licensed using the GPL version 2.0 is actually